uu-his/Methods/README.md

 ### Week 8
 #### Tutorial: evaluating research
-In the second tutorial we will discuss how to assess the credibility of quantitative research.
-Some of the literature is a little technical, but we will try to distill the core insights in the tutorial.
+In the second tutorial we will discuss how to assess the credibility of research using quantitative methods.
+Some of the literature is somewhat technical, but we will try to distill the core insights in the tutorial.

 #### Readings: